 Certain of the matters discussed in this proxy statement that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), Section 21E of the Securities Exchange Act of 1934, as amended, and the Private Securities Litigation Reform Act of 1995.
-These statements include, but are not limited to, statements related to the Company's expectations regarding the performance of its business, growth prospects, liquidity potential (including any potential listing or registered public offering), and other non-historical statements.
-You can identify these forward-looking statements by the use of words such as "initiatives," "strategy," "plan," "expect," "estimate," "future," "objectives," "believe," "opportunities," "continue," "seek," "potential," "looking forward," "will," "may," "focus," or other similar words.
+These statements include, but are not limited to, statements related to the Company's expectations regarding the performance of its business, growth prospects, liquidity potential, and other non-historical statements.
+You can identify these forward-looking statements by the use of words such as "initiatives," "strategy," "plan," "expect," "estimate," "future," "objectives," "believe," "opportunities," "continue," "seek," "potential," "looking forward," "will," "may," 'focus," or other similar words.
 Such forward-looking statements only speak as of the date of this proxy statement and are subject to various risks and uncertainties, including, but not limited to, the effects of the global pandemic of a novel coronavirus ("COVID-19"), including: (a) the impact of COVID-19 on consumer demand and levels of consumer confidence in the safety of visiting shopping centers as a result of COVID-19; (b) the measures taken by federal, state, and local government agencies and tenants in response to COVID-19; (c) the impact of the COVID-19 pandemic on our tenants and their ability to pay rent on time or at all; (d) the length and severity of COVID-19 in the United States; (e) the pace of recovery following COVID-19; (f) our ability to implement cost containment strategies; and (g) the adverse effects of COVID-19 on our business.
-Additional important factors that could cause actual results to differ are described in the filings made from time to time by the Company with the SEC and include the risk factors and other risks and uncertainties described in the Company's Periodic filings with the SEC, which are accessible on the SEC's
+Additional important factors that could cause actual results to differ are described in the filings made from time to time by the Company with the SEC and include the risk factors and other risks and uncertainties described in the Company's periodic filings with the SEC, which are accessible on the SEC's website at www.sec.gov.
+The Company undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events, or otherwise.